Shaping the future of quantum cryptography in Europe

 In this decade, society will start to benefit from Quantum Technologies: more secure communications, greater computational power for research, innovation and industry, and better sensors and instruments for measuring and data collection.

-“IDQ Europe contributes to Europe’s mission to lead quantum technology development and exploitation.
+“Nutshell Quantum-Safe contributes to Europe’s mission to lead quantum technology development and exploitation.
 As we begin the second quantum revolution, quantum technologies are adding significant value and making our world a better place to live in

 Quantum Key Distribution technology